FrancescoDiMuro/learning-nodejs/README.md

 *npx* executes a command in the *fastify* package (*generate*), in the current folder (*.*), with the **E**CMA **S**cript **M**odule flag (*--esm*).

 `npm install` installs the packages which have been added to the *package.json* file.

+To divide routes in different files, we can create different folders as the route names, and create an index.mjs file inside of each of them.

+In Fastify, this division is called "route plugin".